The $\pi$-Calculus is Behaviourally Complete and Orbit-Finitely Executable: Introduction

-We shall confirm that the $\pi$-calculus is expressive: every executable behaviour can be specified in the $\pi$-calculus up to divergence-preserving branching bisimilarity \cite{Glabbeek1996,Glabbeek2009}, which is the finest behavioural equivalence discussed in van Glabbeek's seminal paper on behavioural equivalences \cite{Glabbeek1993}.
-Our proof explains how an arbitrary reactive Turing machine can be specified in the $\pi$-calculus.
+Our first contribution, which was already announced in \cite{LY15}, is a characterisation of the expressiveness of the $\pi$-calculus according to the method described above.
+We prove that the $\pi$-calculus is behaviourally complete up to divergence-preserving branching bisimilarity: every executable behaviour can be specified in the $\pi$-calculus up to divergence-preserving branching bisimilarity \cite{vGW1996,vGLT2009}, which is the finest behavioural equivalence discussed in \cite{Glabbeek1993}.
+Our proof explains how the behaviour of an arbitrary finite reactive Turing machine can be simulated by a $\pi$-calculus expression.
 The specification consists of a component that specifies the behaviour of the tape memory, and a component that specifies the behaviour of the finite control of the reactive Turing machine under consideration.
 The specification of the behaviour of the tape memory is generic and elegantly uses the link mobility feature of the $\pi$-calculus.

 We also prove that the converse is not true: it is possible to specify, in the $\pi$-calculus, transition systems that are not executable up to divergence-preserving branching bisimilarity.
-We shall analyze the discrepancy and identify two causes.
+We shall analyse the discrepancy and identify two causes.

 The first cause is that the $\pi$-calculus presupposes an infinite supply of names, which is technically essential both for the way input is modelled and for the way fresh name generation is implemented.
 The infinite supply of names in the $\pi$-calculus gives rise to an infinite alphabet of actions.
-The presupposed alphabet of actions of a reactive Turing machine is, however, purposely kept finite, since allowing reactive Turing machines to have an infinite alphabet of actions arguably leads to an unrealistic model of executability.
-As an alternative, we shall therefore investigate the executability of $\pi$-calculus behaviour subject to name restriction, considering only the observable behaviour of a $\pi$-calculus term that refers to a finite subset of the set of names.
-The underlying assumption is that any realistic system will be based on a finite alphabet of input symbols.
-The second cause is that, even under a finite name restriction, the transition system associated with a $\pi$-calculus term may still have unbounded branching.
-Transition systems with unbounded branching are not executable up to divergence-preserving branching bisimilarity, but unbounded branching behaviour can be simulated at the expense of sacrificing divergence preservation.
-We shall establish that, given a finite name restriction, the behaviour associated with a $\pi$-term is always executable up to (the divergence insensitive variant of) branching bisimilarity.
+The presupposed alphabet of actions of a finite reactive Turing machine is, however, purposely kept finite.
+Allowing reactive Turing machines to have an infinite alphabet of actions only makes sense if the reactive Turing machine also has infinitely many states or infinitely many data symbols, and then, without any alternative restrictions we get an unrealistically expressive model of executability.
+In fact, every countable transition system is then executable up to divergence-preserving branching bisimilarity.
+We refer to \cite[Section 6.1]{Yan18} for an elaboration.